 In the spring of 2009, Southern Illinois Radio Group purchased 100% of WINI.
 Rebranded News Talk 1420 WINI, the station continued to serve Southern Illinois with quality programming and added Blues Hockey and University of Illinois Football and Basketball to the programming lineup.

 WINI added an FM simulcast at 93.5 FM in September 2015, and on August 22, 2016 took advantage of the upgraded signal to introduce Southern Illinois to Cool 93.5.
-Playing hits from the late 50s to the early 80s, Cool 93.5 continues the tradition of service with hourly news updates and sports coverage including the Cardinals, Blues, and Fighting Illini.
+Playing hits from the late 50s to the early 80s, Cool 93.5 continues the tradition of service with hourly world and national news updates and sports coverage including the Cardinals, Blues, and Fighting Illini.